 503. Sexual and Gender Politics (3 crs)

-Students must also take 6 elective credits, all of which must come either from the list below or otherwise have the prior approval of African American and Diaspora Studies supervising faculty.
+Students must also take 6 elective credits, all of which must come either from the list below or otherwise have the prior approval of African American and Diaspora Studies Graduate Faculty Officer.
 Over time, additional courses may be added to the list of acceptable electives.
 The director of graduate studies in the Department of African American Studies will maintain a comprehensive list of approved courses.
-Particular courses may simultaneously satisfy requirements in History and in African American and Diaspora Studies.
+Particular courses may simultaneously satisfy requirements in the partner unit and in African American and Diaspora Studies.
 Students who already hold a master's degree from another institution may petition to have up to 6 equivalent course credits recognized.

 AFR 501.
 Key Issues in African Studies (3)